Author: Jeff Bacon

 • Name change, if requested

-If the decree is silent on something, that gap can produce litigation later.
-Comprehensive drafting matters.
+If the decree is silent on something, that gap can cause court fights later.
+Careful, complete drafting matters.

 Common Pitfalls for Fathers in Dissolution